-9.15 Focal Choroidal Excavation
+10.15 Focal Choroidal Excavation

 Eyes with myopia generally have decreasing choroidal thickness in proportion with their amount of myopic refractive error.
-An unusual group of patients have what is termed focal choroidal cavitation and entity in which there is a localized loss of choroidal thickness within the macula [92-94].
+An unusual group of patients have what is termed focal choroidal cavitation and entity in which there is a localized loss of choroidal thickness within the macula [91-93].
 These patients are generally myopic with some being highly myopic.
-Affected eyes have solitary localized areas that usually show pigmentary alterations, but the cavitation itself may be difficult to see by biomicroscopy.
-The cavitations are readily visible using OCT (Fig. 9.13).
+Affected eyes have solitary localized areas that usually show pigmentary alterations, but the cavitation itself is difficult to see by biomicroscopy.
+The cavitations are readily visible using OCT (Fig. 10.13).
 These areas show hypofluorescence during both fluorescein and indocyanine green angiography and localized hypoautofluorescence.
-In a group of 10 eyes, EDI-OCT was performed in 6, and these showed a choroid that appeared to be abnormally thick in the regions surrounding the excavation [94].
-The choroid was thin at the excavation and the choroidal-scleral junction showed no abnormalities.
+In a group of ten eyes, EDI-OCT was performed in six, and these showed a choroid that appeared to be abnormally thick in the regions surrounding the excavation [93].
+The choroid was thin at the excavation, and the choroidal-scleral junction showed no abnormalities.
 The excavation was thought to represent a localized hypoplastic region.
+The same thinning can be seen following resolution of focal inflammation.

-9.16 Future Trends for Research
+10.16 Future Trends for Research

 There is much to be learned about the choroid in myopia.
-The process of emmetropization appears to be misdirected or abnormal in high myopes, and is mediated in part by the choroid.
-Yet in high myopia the choroid becomes increasingly abnormal.
+The process of emmetropization appears to be misdirected or abnormal in high myopes and is mediated in part by the choroid.
+Yet in high myopia, the choroid becomes increasingly abnormal.
 The influence these changes have on the progression of myopia is not known.
 The ability to image the thickness of the choroid using OCT is relatively recent, so there is an absence of any long-term data.
 Classification systems for the posterior pole changes in high myopia have relied on ophthalmoscopy alone.
 Integrating choroidal thickness into the classification system would introduce a variable that has biologic plausibility to both influence visual function and preserve associated tissue.
 Decreased choroidal perfusion also may be related to secondary abnormalities seen in high myopia such as choroidal neovascularization as discussed in a separate chapter in this text.

 There are many research efforts aiming to reduce the progression of myopia, but reduction of the choroidal effects related to myopia would obviate many of the common reasons for visual loss in the first place.
-Thickening of the choroid is seen in inflammatory diseases [95] and in central serous chorioretinopathy [96].
+Thickening of the choroid is seen in inflammatory diseases [94] and in central serous chorioretinopathy [95].
 It is possible that pharmacologic manipulation can influence choroidal thickness.
-Oral sildenafil caused an increase in choroidal thickness in normal volunteers [97, 98].
+Oral sildenafil caused an increase in choroidal thickness in normal volunteers [96, 97].
 Corticosteroids are associated with central serous chorioretinopathy and may have an associated effect of increasing choroidal thickness.
 One older high myope was imaged and found to have a thickened choroid.
-Interestingly, she had a kidney transplant in the past and had been treated with oral prednisone for many years (Fig. 9.14).
+Interestingly, she had a kidney transplant in the past and had been treated with oral prednisone for many years (Fig. 10.14).